 You may not want to talk to your doctor about trying holistic methods.
 But it’s important that you do.
-After all, he needs to know what you’re putting into your body.
-He may even be able to recommend you to a complementary and alternative medicine (CAM) practitioner who's trained to help people who have cancer.
+After all, they need to know what you’re putting into your body.
+They may even be able to recommend you to a complementary and alternative medicine (CAM) practitioner who's trained to help people who have cancer.

 Follow these tips to get the conversation started:

 - Bring a list of questions about holistic treatments you want to try.
 Ask your doctor to help you make healthy and safe choices.

 - Bring information about a treatment you want to try.
 Make sure it’s from a respected source, like a medical journal or government-sponsored health website.

 - Tell your doctor if you want to delay or skip your regular treatment, and ask about pros and cons.
 The choice is yours to make, but keep an open mind.

 - If side effects are a problem, tell your doctor that improving them is a high priority for you.
 Ask if they know about a nondrug therapy that can help.